mongodb/docs/source/includes/mongomirror-required-roles.rst

   the :authrole:`readAnyDatabase`, the :authrole:`clusterMonitor`, and
   the :authrole:`backup` roles.

-  To verify that the database user that will run the Live Migration process has these roles, run the :manual:`db.getUser() </reference/method/db.getUser/>` command on the ``admin`` database.
+  To verify that the database user that will run the live migration process has these roles, run the :manual:`db.getUser() </reference/method/db.getUser/>` command on the ``admin`` database.